Designs On Rome: 2015/2016 season

 Designs On Rome came back from the surgery with his seasonal debut in the Jockey Club Mile as a prep race for the Hong Kong Cup, in which he finishes sixth.
 He then steps up to his best trip of 2000M in the Hong Kong Cup, which he won the year before.
 But this time he could only manage to fourth behind the Japanese A Shin Hikari and Nuovo Record.
 In his next start in the one mile Stewards' Cup, he disappointed, finishing eighth.
 He races again a month later at his optimum trip of 2000M in the Hong Kong Gold Cup, but this time ridden by his old partner Tommy Berry, according to the owner's will.
 He stayed in the tail of the field, but being pushed 800M from home, setting off his trademark early run.
 He sustained his momentum and held off stable companion Helene Happy Star by a comfortable half-length margin, claiming back-to-back victories in the Hong Kong Gold Cup.
 Designs On Rome proved his class and demolished all the suspicions that he would not return to his best again after the injury.
 He then finished third in the Group 2 Chairman's Trophy as a lead-up for the Queen Elizabeth II Cup.

+After retirement

+After retiring from racing, Designs on Rome was moved to Living Legends in Australia to live out his retirement.
+He was euthanised on 12 January 2025 due to severe colic.